hbb126/learngit/readme.txt

-git is a version control system
+git is a distributedversion control system